How to Increase Testosterone: A Complete Guide

 Cold Showers Boost Testosterone

-This myth is another online rumor mill favorite.
-The idea behind it is simple — that taking a cold shower keeps your testicles at an optimal temperature, helping your body produce testosterone more efficiently.
+This myth is another favorite of online rumor mills.
+The idea behind it is simple — taking a cold shower keeps your testicles at an optimal temperature, helping your body produce testosterone more efficiently.

-Currently, we don’t have any reliable research that shows a strong relationship between cold water exposure (or temperature in general) and how well your testicles produce testosterone.
+We currently don’t have any reliable research showing a strong relationship between cold water exposure (or temperature in general) and how well your testicles produce testosterone.

-Although there’s some evidence that testicular temperature may be linked to things like sperm production and protein synthesis, there’s no reliable research showing that showering cold is linked to any changes in testosterone levels.
+Although there’s some evidence that testicular temperature may be linked to things like reduced sperm production and sperm quality, there’s no reliable research showing that showering cold is linked to any changes in testosterone levels.

-The Bottom Line on How to Increase Testosterone Naturally
+The Bottom Line on How to Increase Testosterone Levels Naturally

 Testosterone has a significant impact on your health and well-being, regulating everything from your sex drive to many aspects of your physical strength.

-When it comes to getting a natural testosterone boost, you’ll get the best results by:
+When it comes to getting a natural testosterone boost, you’ll get the best results by doing the following:

-Living a healthy lifestyle by exercising regularly, eating a balanced diet and keeping your body weight in the normal BMI range.
+Live a healthy lifestyle.
+Exercise regularly, eat a balanced diet, and keep your body weight in the normal BMI range to maintain optimum testosterone production.

-Getting at least seven hours of sleep per night, since your body produces most of your testosterone while you’re asleep.
+Get at least seven hours of sleep per night.
+Sleep is crucial since your body produces most of your testosterone while you’re asleep.

-As for approaches like eating steak and eggs, taking cold showers or avoiding soy-based food, there isn’t any reliable evidence that these have a significant impact on testosterone levels, sex drive or overall men’s health.
+As for approaches like eating steak and eggs, taking cold showers, or avoiding soy-based food, there isn’t any reliable evidence that these significantly impact testosterone levels.
+We’re also not sure if they improve your sex drive or any aspect of men’s health.

-Worried low testosterone might be affecting your erections?
-We offer a full selection of erectile dysfunction treatments online, including medications such as sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and more.
+Are you worried low testosterone might be affecting your erections?
+Contact a healthcare provider today to access erectile dysfunction treatments online.
+Various medications are available, including sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), and Hims Hard Mints, a discreet and tasty way to improve erectile function.

-You can also learn about improving your sexual function in our detailed list of habits to improve your sexual performance.
+Want to learn more about improving your sexual function?
+Check out this list of habits to improve your sexual performance.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.